Jeanne Pruett: 1973–1975: "Satin Sheets" and breakthrough at MCA Records

-By 1973, Pruett's music career had gained more momentum.
-She worked several dates overseas booked by agent Hubert Long and made several appearances on the Grand Ole Opry.
-The same year she released the John Volinkaty's composition called "Satin Sheets".
-The song had first been cut as a duet by Bill Anderson and Jan Howard on their studio album Bill and Jan (Or Jan and Bill).
-However, their version was not released as a single.
+By 1973, Pruett's music career was gaining more momentum.
+She worked several dates overseas booked by agent, Hubert Long, and made several appearances on the Grand Ole Opry.
+The same year she released the John Volinkaty composition called "Satin Sheets".
+The song had first been cut as a duet between Bill Anderson and Jan Howard on their studio album Bill and Jan (Or Jan and Bill).
 Pruett's producer, Walter Haynes, believed the song could be a hit if the lyrics were modified.
-According to Pruett, she rewrote the introduction to help make the song record-friendly.
-After rewriting the beginning, she presented it to Haynes.
-"Walter played it for Grady [Martin], and he flipped out.
-He picked up the guitar and played it back to Walter, note for note, and said, 'Here Walt, the damn intro is a hit,'" she recalled in her autobiography.
+According to Pruett, she rewrote the introduction to help make the song more record-friendly.
+She then presented it to Haynes who was pleased with the track.
 Decca (now MCA Records) believed that "Satin Sheets" was too traditional in its production and chose not to promote it as a single.
-Instead, Pruett promoted it herself.
-She distributed the record by cutting squares of pink satin and mailing it to disc jockeys.
-The marketing method worked when "Satin Sheets" reached number one on the Billboard Hot Country Singles chart in May 1973.
-The song also rose to number 28 on the Billboard Hot 100.
-The song's success prompted an album of the same name to be released in June 1973.
-The album topped the Billboard Top Country Albums chart in July, becoming her highest-charting LP.
+Instead, Pruett promoted it herself by distributing a series of pink satin records and mailing it to disc jockeys.
+The marketing method worked when "Satin Sheets" reached number one on the US country chart in May 1973 and number 28 on the US Hot 100.
+The song's success prompted an album of the same name to be released in June 1973, which topped the US country albums survey in July was her highest-charting LP.